JoshuaScherer1996/flutter_chat_app/README.md

 - Used StreamBuilder and authStateChanges() to adjust the shown screen based on the value the function yields as a stream.
 - Used the signOut() method from the firebase sdk to log users out.
 - Used [firebase storage](https://firebase.google.com/docs/storage/flutter/start) to upload profile images.
+- Used [firebase firestore](https://firebase.google.com/docs/firestore) to store the username, email and image url.